 Natural Gas Hot Tubs

-Natural gas hot tubs use a gas heater on the exterior of your spa.
-This heater will need to have access to the open air and will need a gas line that will have to be installed by a professional so that your heater can receive its fuel.
+This type of spa uses a gas heater that is installed externally.
+It requires access to the open air and will need a gas line that will have to be installed by a professional so that your heater can receive its fuel.